Cheeger constants, structural balance, and spectral clustering analysis for signed graphs: Introduction

 We further explore the related theoretical analysis of this algorithm.
-We extend the higher-order Cheeger \cite{LOT2013}, the higher-order dual Cheeger \cite{Liu13}, and the improved Cheeger inequalities \cite{KLLOT2013} from unsigned graphs to signed graphs in terms of our singed Cheeger constants.
+Indeed, we unify the higher-order Cheeger \cite{LOT2013}, the higher-order dual Cheeger \cite{Liu13}, and the improved Cheeger inequalities, the improved bounds of bipartiteness ratio \cite{KLLOT2013} of unsigned graphs as higher order signed Cheeger inequalities (Theorem \ref{HigerCheeger}) and improved signed Cheeger inequalities (Theorem \ref{ImprChIntro}), in terms of our signed Cheeger constants.

 Harary \cite{Harary57} defined a signed graph $\Gamma=(G,\sigma)$ to be \emph{antibalanced} if its negation $-\Gamma:=(G,-\sigma)$ is balanced.
 Thus, $\Gamma$ is antibalanced if and only if every odd cycle in it is negative and every even cycle is positive.
-It is known that a connected signed graph is antibalanced if and only if $\lambda_N(\Delta^{\sigma})=2$ (see \cite{LiLi09}).
-We obtain similar results concerning antibalance and the spectral gap $2-\lambda_N(\Delta)$ via an antithetical dual signed Cheeger constant (see (\ref{fact3}) below).
+It is known that a connected signed graph is antibalanced if and only if the largest eigenvalue of the signed normalized Laplace matrix equals $2$ (see \cite{LiLi09}).
+We obtain similar results concerning antibalance and the spectral gap between $2$ and the largest eigenvalue via an antithetical dual signed Cheeger constant (see (\ref{fact3})).